SharePoint/sp-dev-docs/docs/schema/list-element-site.md

 </tr>
 <tr class="even">
 <td align="left"><p>**VersioningEnabled**</p></td>
-<td align="left"><p>Optional **Boolean</span>. <span class="keyword">TRUE</span> to specify within a <a href="http://msdn.microsoft.com/library/c2f01064-80d8-47ee-b602-ecf4c480ac56(Office.15).aspx">Schema.xml</a> file that versioning is enabled by default for document libraries that are created through the list definition.
+<td align="left"><p>Optional **Boolean</span>. **TRUE</span> to specify within a <a href="http://msdn.microsoft.com/library/c2f01064-80d8-47ee-b602-ecf4c480ac56(Office.15).aspx">Schema.xml</a> file that versioning is enabled by default for document libraries that are created through the list definition.
 Setting this attribute has no effect on existing document libraries.
-If <span class="keyword">TRUE**, versioning can still be disabled for a document library on the New Document Library page when the library is being created.</p></td>
+If **TRUE**, versioning can still be disabled for a document library on the New Document Library page when the library is being created.</p></td>
 </tr>
 </tbody>
 </table>